NBA Playoff Predictions

 current_data = data[data["Season"] == 2023]

-, we will be creating lots of graphs that make use of subplots.
+Since there are lots of columns in our DataFrame, we will be creating lots of graphs that make use of subplots.

-For convenience, we will define a function named get_subplots
+For convenience, we will define a function named get_subplots.

 It takes in:

-: a dictionary mapping column names to descriptions to use as labelsX_names
+• labels: a dictionary mapping column names to descriptions to use as labels

-: the number of columns in the overall figure.It will return a $\text{rows} \times \text{cols}$ figure with plots of y_name
+It will return a $\text{rows} \times \text{cols}$ figure with plots of y_name vs. x_name for every x_name in X_names using the data in df.

 We will also add a regression line to each subplot using the linear regression (ordinary least squares) model from scikit-learn.